- This syllabus is valid from 2014 until further notice.

 - Entry dates: Written grade examinations are held twice a year (normally in June and November).
 Exact examination dates are printed on the examination fee list each year.
 These dates are fixed worldwide and written examinations are only held on these exact dates, consequently no alternative examination dates can be offered under any circumstances.

-Completed entry forms, together with full fees must be submitted to the Examinations Registry or one of their overseas representatives on or before the following dates:
+Completed entry forms, together with full fees must be submitted on or before the following dates:

 > For Summer examinations 1 May > For Winter examinations 1 October